TusharSSurve/OpenCV/README.md

 ## 34. Face Detector - Advance

 So far I have used haar cascade & dlib for face detection.
 The main disadvantage of using this model was poor accuracy in terms of lightning, detecting background as face sometimes & much more.
 In order to overcome this, I have use the resnet caffe pretrained model.

+## 35. Human Pose Estimation

+Detect 33 3D landmarks on the whole body (or 25 upper-body landmarks) using opencv and mediapipe.
+It can be used in various applications such as quantifying physical exercises, sign language recognition, and full-body gesture control.
+For example, it can form the basis for yoga, dance, and fitness applications.
+It can also enable the overlay of digital content and information on top of the physical world in augmented reality.